cernbox/smashbox/README.md

 If you think you see a bug - write a test-case and let others reproduce it on their systems.

+This modification provides the possibility of:
+   * running multiple test scenarios, aggregate them in groups by runid and store remotely in the database.
+Currently supported database is INFLUXDB, if 	 you want to get access to the already working database,graph displaying and aggregating webserver, please contact me at piotr.mrowczynski@yahoo.com.
+   * you can test your service and compare specific scenarios with dropbox and seafile clients.

 This is work in progress.

 Project tree